chrislabarge/chrislabarge/content/projects/menuberry.md

 MenuBerry is a app for vegans to discover what to eat at restaurants.

 I have been building MenuBerry part-time for the last year or so.
 It started as a hobby project that eventually grew over time.
 It is still in the early days, but it's fully functional for people to use.
-Visitors can utlize the application by using it as a resource to find restaurants and vegan options, as well as sign up to receive updates plus contribute content.
+Visitors can utilize the application by using it as a resource to find restaurants plus vegan options, as well as sign up to receive updates and contribute content.

 ## Tech Stack